danvuk567/Global-Supply-Chain-Analysis/Power_BI-Supply-Chain-Data-Transformation-and-Data-Model-Development/readme.md

         }
     )

 I decided to add a **KPI** that uses DAX which is called *Avg No. of Transactions per Day*.
-To formulate this, I created a **Measure** called *AvgTransactionsPerDate* which takes the average of the total orders per day.
+To formulate this, I created a **Measure** called *AvgTransactions* which takes the average of the total orders per day.

-    AvgTransactionsPerDate =
+    AvgTransactions =
     ROUND(AVERAGEX(
         SUMMARIZE(
             Orders,